Read Our Blog

 - Watch for Bubbles.
 If they form, you have a leak.

-- Disconnect gas tank and don’t use grill until your leak is repaired.
+- Disconnect the gas tank and don’t use grill until your leak is repaired.

 - Be careful when handling hot starters.
 After use let them cool completely before storing.